ranchodeluxe/osm-export-ops/README.md

     - VBoxGuestAdditions 4.3.10
     - Ubuntu 14.04 LTS ( trusty ) # just so we're clear what my host OS was
     ```
-0. After Vagrant is installed on your host make sure to install a couple plugins:
+0. After Vagrant is installed on your host make sure to install a few plugins:

     ```bash
     $ vagrant plugin install vagrant-vbguest
     $ vagrant plugin install vagrant-ansible-local
     $ vagrant plugin install vagrant-hostmanager
+    ```
+0. Export an environment variable called `DB_PASSWORD`.
+If this is not set then the `vagrant up` command will raise an exception later on

+    ```bash
+    $ export DB_PASSWORD=password
     ```

 0. Review the default config variables in `/ops/group_vars/all.yml` that setup this environment.
 You might want to change some

 0. Provision it by running the following commands.
 Vagrant and VboxGuestAdditions haven't been playing nicely on multiple platforms.